 The iconic Cradle Mountain National Park with the glaciated landscape, 25 peaks, tarns, exceptional flora and fauna, waterfalls, and hikes attract more and more visitors worldwide.
 The park is spectacular at any time of the year.
-Usually, visitors stay here for one or two nights which is too short in our opinion.
+Usually, visitors stay here for one or two nights which is too short IMO.
 If you have a day to spare, I recommend staying at least three nights.

 Camping is possible around Cradle Mountain.
 Powered and unpowered campsites are available at Discovery Parks.
 Nevertheless, bear in mind that rain and snow are common, nights are often pretty chilly and uncomfortable; one-digit night temps throughout the year and even minus in the winter.

 Best Months to Visit

 Location and Tips

 Cradle Mountain and Lake St Clair National Park were established in 1971.
 Part of the Tasmanian Wilderness World Heritage Area since 1982.
 In 1922 it was a Scenic Reserve only.
 It is estimated that millions of native King Billy pines were felled until the 70s.
 Logging was and still is a threat to the old grown forests in Tasmania.

 5 Amazing Walks & Hikes